New Dark Age and Computational Uncertainty

 The Book

 New Dark Age: Technology and the End of the Future was first published by Verso in 2018.
-Bridle's own bibliography lists UK publication in June 2018 and US publication in July 2018; current Verso and Penguin Random House pages list later paperback editions, including an updated 2023 edition.
+Bridle's own bibliography lists UK publication in June 2018 and US publication in July 2018; Penguin Random House lists the original ebook at 304 pages and July 17, 2018, while Verso's current page lists a March 2023 updated paperback at 320 pages with ISBN 9781804290422.

 Bridle is a writer, artist, and technologist associated with work on the New Aesthetic, drones, networks, machine vision, and the politics of computation.
+Bridle's own biography identifies their work across art, technology, politics, society, and computer science.
 That background matters.
 This is not a general complaint that screens are bad.
 It is a field guide to systems that become culturally powerful because they are technical, distributed, partially hidden, and hard to think about at the scale at which they operate.

 The book ranges widely: weather, climate, aviation, finance, surveillance, automated video, algorithmic culture, machine learning, logistics, and political opacity.
 Its unifying concern is epistemic.
 What happens when a civilization builds information systems so large and fast that they exceed ordinary comprehension, then treats their outputs as superior to human judgment?